 Graph with contributions; number of types of funding received, grouped according to gender in percentage.
 Two entries would mean that the person concerned received funding in two different ways, for example they were sent to conferences and also encouraged to produce their own publications.
 Other types of funding from the study included the opportunity to appear as a co-author of mentors’ publications and to be introduced to the scientific community.

 Source: Chancengleichheit für Männer und Frauen in der Physik?
-Ergebnisse der Physikerinnen- und Physikerumfrage der DPG; Bärbel Könekamp, Beate Krais, Martina Erlemann, Corinna Kausch, Physik Journal I, No. 2, pp. 22-27; Weinheim, 2002
+Ergebnisse der Physikerinnen- und Physikerumfrage der DPG, opens a file in a new window; Bärbel Könekamp, Beate Krais, Martina Erlemann, Corinna Kausch, Physik Journal I, No. 2, pp. 22-27; Weinheim, 2002

 Various research career paths

 The situation of PhD students in the field of chemistry is the subject of the qualitative study entitled “The Chemistry PhD: the Impact on women’s retention”.
 At the start of a PhD, the vast majority of students pursue a research career, but the proportion of women who wish to remain in research further down the line decreases sharply.
 No such effect is seen in men.
 The study investigates the causes of this and reaches the conclusion that research cultures and working climate are the main reasons why female junior researchers are discouraged from continuing.